benstwa/sv-webhook-alerter/README.md

 This example has been designed to work with Slack's [incoming webhooks](https://api.slack.com/incoming-webhooks).

 Configuration for endpoints is made in the yml files in the `webhook_config` directory.
 The Slack URL and the secret key from SciVisum will go in this file.
 The name of this file becomes part of the URL.
-For example, with `example.yml`, the URL for that configuration will be `http://yourdomain.com/slack_alerter/example`
+For example, with `example.yml`, the URL for that configuration will be `http://yourdomain.com/example`

 # Installation

-TODO
+The easiest way to install this is with docker; see [https://github.com/benstwa/sv-webhook-alerter-docker](https://github.com/benstwa/sv-webhook-alerter-docker)